rsumner31/CocoaPods-2/README.md

   into your Xcode project as you see fit, with or without a workspace.
 - Solve everyday problems for Cocoa and Xcode developers.

+## Project Goals

+Ultimately, the goal of CocoaPods is to improve the engagement in, and discoverability of, third party open-source libraries.
+The following list includes the project goals which have influenced, and continues to drive the design of CocoaPods.

+- Being able to work in the system without creating extra work for library authors.
+Making it possible to maintain a simple transparent podspec outside of the library’s repository.
+- Not imposing any judgement of ‘correctness’ on how authors decide to structure their library.
+- CocoaPods should not impose any specific requirements on source-code management systems.
+(Currently supported are git, svn, mercurial, bazaar, and various types of archives downloaded over HTTP.)
+- Provide the ability to work in a distributed way, but also provide features only possible with a centralised solution to foster a community.
+- Being able to build tools on top of the system, including those typically deployed to other operating systems, such as web-services.
+- Providing opinionated and automated integration, but making that completely optional.
+It’s perfectly possible to manually integrate the CocoaPods Xcode project as you see fit, with or without a workspace.
+- Not depending on Apple to fix issues with Xcode or otherwise force authors to have to do a lot of Xcode work not related to their library’s functionality.

 ## Sponsors

 Lovingly sponsored by a collection of companies, see the footer of [CocoaPods.org](https://cocoapods.org) for an up-to-date list.